 SHOW RUN INTERFACE

 This will return a list of all the interfaces on the firewall.
 Check for a line under each interface called NAMEIF.
 This is the name of the interface.
-For example, you may have a DMZ network connected to a physical interface which is listed as NAMEIF DMZ.
+For example, you may have a DMZ network connected to a physical interface that is listed as NAMEIF DMZ.
 Let’s say you want to open ASDM to the DMZ subnet.
 It may look something like this.

 HTTP 10.0.0.0 255.255.255.0 DMZ